Optimal investment with insider information using Skorokhod & Russo-Vallois integration: Anticipative Portfolio Optimization (APO)

-With the purpose to exemplify an insider trading performance with the techniques described in this work, we simulate the situation of a trader who has privileged information and wants to use it.
-The features of the simulation are the following:
+In order to demonstrate insider trading performance with the techniques described in this work, we exemplify the situation of a trader with privileged information.
+The features of the implementation are the following:

 \begin{itemize}

 \item Assumptions:\\ For ease of computation, we leave out the trading costs and the difference between the bid and ask prices, and we assume there is enough liquidity to trade.

 \item Stock:\\ We use the 2-Year U.S. Treasury Note Future, a marketable risky instrument of the U.S. government traded in the Chicago Mercantile Exchange.